vortexgpgpu/vortex/docs/intel_devcloud.md

 ### Test installation

-To quickly test your installation run:
+To quickly test your installation run the following from your vortex folder:

 ```bash
 ./ci/blackbox.sh --driver=simx --cores=2 --app=vecadd